 MOON, MARS & BEYOND

-Atec manufactures the fuel and oxidizer valves on the Centaur Second Stage of the Atlas rocket, which puts the satellite or spacecraft into the proper orbit for mission payload release.
+Atec manufactures the fuel and oxidizer valves on the Centaur Upper Stage of the Atlas V rocket, which puts the satellite or spacecraft into the proper orbit for mission payload release.
 For the Lunar Crater Observation and Sensing Satellite (LCROSS) Mission, the spent Centaur stage was used as the primary projectile for the LCROSS instrumentation satellite.
 The Centaur engine led the way into the Cabeus Crater, making Atec-manufactured valves a permanent part of the moon’s sub-surface.
 As we have achieved our 150th launch, we highlight below some of the solar system destinations Atec has helped NASA explore.

 Juno to Jupiter